Contributions of a Modified Electrodynamics to the Molecular Biochirality: PVED IN THE CARROLL‑FIELD‑JACKIW ELECTRODYNAMICS

 and by considering $\textbf{B} = \nabla\times \textbf{A}$, we get:

-The Maxwell's equations can now be written in terms of $\textbf{\~B}$ by taking the Coulomb gauge, $\nabla\cdot{\bf A}=0$, as well as static electromagnetic fields, in the vacuum.
-On the other hand, there is a difference in the potential energy associated with the interaction between the magnetic dipole moment $\mu_a$ of the molecules L and R and the redefined magnetic field, given by:
+The Maxwell's equations can now be written in terms of $\textbf{\~B}$ by choosing the Coulomb gauge, $\nabla\cdot{\bf A}=0$, as well as static electromagnetic fields, in the vacuum.
+On the other hand, there is a difference in the expected value of the Hamiltonian associated with the interaction between the microscopic magnetic dipole moment $\mat\mu_a$ of the molecules L and R and the redefined macroscopic magnetic field, given by:

 By realizing a parity operation, one gets: